Finite group subschemes of abelian varieties over finite fields: Introduction.

 \section{Introduction.}

-Let $A$ be an abelian variety over a finite field $k=\fq$.
-Let $A[m]$ be the group subscheme of $A$ annulated by $m$.
-Fix a prime number $\ell\neq p=\ch k$.
+Throughout this paper $k$ is a finite field $\fq$ of characteristic $p$, and $\kk$ is an algebraic closure of $k$.
+Let $A$ be an abelian variety of dimension $g$ over $k$.
+Let $A[m]$ be the group subscheme of $A$ annihilated by a natural number $m$.
+Fix a prime number $\ell\neq p$.
 We say that $A[\ell]$ is the {\it $\ell$-torsion of $A$}.
-Suppose that the endomorphism algebra of $A$ over $k$ is commutative.
-In this paper we classify $\ell$-torsion of varieties from the $k$-isogeny class of $A$.
+In this paper we classify $\ell$-torsion of abelian varieties in two cases: when the Weil polynomial is separable, and for abelian surfaces.
 This result is similar to the classification of groups of $k$-points $A(k)$ (see~\cite{Ry4}).
 These two problems are closely related, but the former one seems to be easier.
-For example, we give a full classification of $\ell$-torsion for abelian surfaces, but so far we have no idea how to describe groups of $k$-points on abelian surfaces belonging to a particular nonsimple isogeny class.